astropy/astroquery/CONTRIBUTING.rst

 Contributing to Astroquery
 ==========================
-The first official release of astroquery is scheduled for late summer (August/September) 2013.
+The first official release of astroquery is scheduled for September 2013.
 There are therefore two sets of contribution guidelines below.

 Please see `astropy's contributing guildelines